Shadow and stability of quantum-corrected black holes: The quantum gravitational effects

 According to the value of $b$, the light trajectory near a BH can be classified into the following three situations: (i) $b=b_c$, the light ray will surround BHs in the circular orbit; (ii) $b<b_c$, the light ray will approach and fall into the BH; (iii) $b>b_c$, the light ray will be binded by the BH and then escapes to spatial infinity.
 For the Schwarzschild BH, the orbital radius of photon sphere and the corresponding impact parameter read respectively as

-For the quantum-corrected BH, these physical quantities depend on $\Delta$ as well as $\gamma$.
-The parameters $r_{\rm ph}$ and $b_c$ for different values of parameters $\gamma$ and $\Delta$ are plotted in Fig. \ref{fig:photon-sphere} for the quantum-corrected BH and compared to those of the Schwarzschild BH.
-In the left and middle panels of Fig. \ref{fig:photon-sphere}, the Immirzi parameter is chosen as $\gamma=0.2375$ and $\gamma=1$, respectively.
-It is clear that as $\Delta$ increases, both $r_{\rm ph}$ and $b_c$ monotonically decrease for the quantum-corrected BH.
-The right panel of Fig. \ref{fig:photon-sphere} shows that both $r_{\rm ph}$ and $b_c$ have a similar behavior with fixed $\Delta=0.1$ and varying $\gamma$.
-It indicates that for small $\Delta$, both $r_{\rm ph}$ and $b_c$ for the quantum-corrected BH are alway smaller than those of Schwarzschild BH with the same mass.
-It should be noted that by choosing $\Delta=0.1$, its effect on the shadows of BHs are obviously different for different theories, although $\Delta$ should be a very small number.
+For the quantum-corrected BHs, these physical quantities depend on $\Delta$ as well as $\gamma$.
+It should be noted that, in Fig.~\ref{fig:f-r} and the following numerical calculations, the parameter $R_s$ is fixed as $R_s=2$, and hence the impact parameter $b$ is scaled by $GM$.
+The parameters $r_{\rm ph}$ and $b_c$ for different values of parameters $\gamma$ and $\Delta$ are plotted in Fig.~\ref{fig:photon-sphere} for the quantum-corrected BHs and compared to those of the Schwarzschild BH.
+In the left and middle panels of Fig.~\ref{fig:photon-sphere}, the Immirzi parameter is chosen as $\gamma=0.2375$ and $\gamma=1$, respectively.
+It is clear that as $\Delta$ increases, both $r_{\rm ph}$ and $b_c$ monotonically decrease for each of the quantum-corrected BHs.
+The right panel of Fig.~\ref{fig:photon-sphere} shows that both $r_{\rm ph}$ and $b_c$ have a similar behavior with fixed $\Delta=0.25$ and varying $\gamma$.
+It indicates that for small $\Delta$, both $r_{\rm ph}$ and $b_c$ for each of the quantum-corrected BHs are always smaller than those of Schwarzschild BH with the same mass.
+It should be noted that by choosing $\Delta=0.25$, its effect on the shadows of BHs are obviously different for different theories, although $\Delta$ should be a very small number.
 Also, we will fix $\gamma=1$ for simplicity in the following.

 To study the light bending near a BH, it is convenient to introduce a variable $u=1/r$.
 Then the orbital equation \eqref{eq:orbital-eq-1} can be expressed in terms of $u$ as